PrestaShop/docs/src/content/1.7/modules/creation/module-translation.md

 Let's take an example with a link in a string, which can be tricky to do.
 The first solution coming in mind would be the concatenation of translated strings with raw HTML code.
-But this solution is not recommanded, because the words order could be different depending on the language used.
+But this solution is not recommended, because the words order could be different depending on the language used.

 ```php